ForesightMiningSoftwareCorporation/multiphysics_examples/README.md

 A minimal CI from https://github.com/TheBevyFlock/bevy_new_2d, check out their other release scripts!

 ## How to navigate this project ?

+[Sandbox](#Sandbox) is the main final project.
+Run it with `cargo run --release -p sandbox`.

+Let's go through important modules:

 ### Map